Supervising Attorney

 Compensation

 The salary range for this position is $96,000.00 – $110,000.00.
-In addition, MLA provides employees with a generous benefits package that includes health, dental, vision, life insurance, a 401(k)-retirement plan, 2 weeks paid time off, paid sick leave, 14 annual paid holidays, and more!
+In addition, MLA provides employees with a generous benefits package that includes health, dental, vision, life insurance, a 401(k)-retirement plan, at least two weeks paid time off, paid sick leave, 14 annual paid holidays, and more!
 Future flexibility regarding a hybrid work arrangement is possible after the onboarding period.

 • References will be required at the time of the final interview.